-Density (18-20 du/ac)
+DENSITY (16-20 DU/AC)

 The purpose of this district is to provide for efficient use of land near the major commercial or employment centers by providing for high-density residential development.
 It is a further purpose of this district to encourage mixed uses in commercial areas.
-This density would generally fall under the PDR-6 and PDR-7 (or other categories that could work out to this level of density) zoning district categories as outlined in the Development Code.
+[Amended by Ord. #841, effective 06/04/2020]